 Also, be very careful of the words you use when police and emergency medical technicians arrive.
 Even off-the-cuff remarks like, “I didn’t have time to stop” or “I didn’t see the other driver coming” can be deemed admissions of fault on your part.
 Pennsylvania operates with a comparative negligence law, meaning that your compensation in a personal injury case is reduced by the percentage of fault a court assigns to you.
 For example, if you are awarded a $10,000 settlement but are found to be 15 percent at fault, then you would only receive $8,500 of that.

 Although DUI accident cases may seem straightforward, any personal injury case has the potential to spiral into a complicated mess of legal motions and proceedings.
 It’s crucial that you connect with an attorney as soon as possible.
-At Ronald J. Bua & Associates, we believe in maximizing our client’s recovery through aggressive legal representation.
-Our attorneys keep a small caseload, so every client receives the attention he or she deserves to secure just compensation.
+At Ronald J. Bua & Associates, our DUI accident lawyers believe in maximizing our client’s recovery through aggressive legal representation.
+Our drunk driving accident attorneys keep a small caseload, so every client receives the attention he or she deserves to secure just compensation.
 Contact our team of legal professionals to schedule a free, no-obligation initial interview about your case.